-Whitepapers can be offered to prospective clients for free in exchange for their basic contact information.
+Whitepapers can be offered to prospective clients in exchange for their basic contact information.
 Length and depth of this content may vary from business to business.
 You can easily distribute your whitepapers through your website, or take a more targeted approach by sending prospects a direct invitation.
 Either way, your whitepaper should be focused on prescriptive, useful business and technical content – not on sales.

 Case studies are a unique way to show potential clients proof that they will actually benefit from your products and services.
 Their aim is to showcase one client's success, with the hope that others will be more inclined to do business with you after having read testimonials.
 Jumpstart your case study efforts in order to help build trust between your brand and your prospects.

 Many MSPs find webinars a valuable and cost-effective way to spread the word about their services and the value they create for clients.
 Similar to whitepapers, webinar and webcast content should be insightful, prescriptive and avoid the salesman approach.
 The convenience of these web-hosted presentations lies in the fact that they can be viewed from anywhere.
 Your prospects can tune in when on their lunch break!